henrik/styleguide/README.markdown

 *   Test outside-in.
 E.g. start with one specification in a request test.
 Create a route, controller, action and model class only as the test calls for them.
 When it calls for a model method, create a model unit test and add that method test-first, then go back to the request test when it passes.

-*   Prefer request tests to controller and view tests.
+*   Write request tests instead of controller and view tests.

-    Do write controller tests if there's enough controller-level code to test that it's worth it.
+*   Do write controller tests if there's enough controller-level code to test that it's worth it.

 *   Prefer unit testing some helper, model or presenter to testing variations of a view in a request test.